instant-labs/instant-bandit/pages/docs/internals/how-it-works.md

 Authors of CSR websites/apps should be aware that rendering will happen after the HTTP response for the site configuration completes.
 This means that the `InstantBandit` component and its children will "pop in" asynchronously, and this should be considered when placing the component.

-See [Performance Tips](../tips.md#performance) for information about how to optimie performance in CSR.
+See [Performance Tips](../tips.md#performance) for information about how to optimize performance in CSR.

 ## Context